-MINERALS
+MINERALS LIMITED

 Criteria JORC Code explanation Commentary

 ensure sample preparation quality.

-Calculations based on Pitard (1993) show that sub-sample masses are appropriate to gold particle size and
+Calculations based on Pitard (1993) show that sub-sample masses are appropriate to gold particle size and grade, if the size and shape of the gold particles are reduced in the ring mill in a similar way to the gangue

-Quality of assay data and laboratory tests
+Ouality of assay data and laboratory tests

-The nature, quality and appropriateness of the assaying and considered partial or total.
+considered partial or total.

-For geophysical tools, spectrometers, handheld XRF instruments, etc, the parameters used in determining the analysis including instrument make and model, reading times, calibrations factors applied and their derivation, etc.
+For geophysical tools, spectrometers. handheld XRF instruments, etc, the parameters used in determining the analysis including instrument make and model, reading times. calibrations factors applied and their derivation, etc.